The film is rated 12A for infrequent strong language and moderate sex references.

 In 2008, section 79 of the Criminal Justice and Immigration Act abolished the common law offences of blasphemy and blasphemous libel.
 This means that the BBFC is no longer entitled to consider whether the publication of the film might comprise a

+exercises.
 With the abolition of the offence of blasphemy, the Board does not consider that the film is in breach of any other UK law that is currently in force.
-Nor does the Board regard the film as likely to cause harm to viewers in the terms envisioned by the
+Nor does the Board regard the film as likely to cause harm to viewers in the terms

-question is neither illegal nor harmful.
-In the absence of any breach of UK law and the lack of any credible risk of harm, as opposed to mere offensiveness, the Board has no sustainable grounds on which to refuse a classification to Visions of Ecstasy
+material in question is neither illegal nor harmful.
+In the absence of any breach of UK law and the lack of any credible risk of harm, as opposed to mere offensiveness, the Board has no sustainable grounds on which to refuse a classification to

 The outrage which cartoons of the Prophet Muhammad have provoked among Muslims has prompted much self-righteous blather about the sanctity of free speech.
 Yet Muslims are not the only ones who seem to find blasphemy beyond the pale, and who believe that religion